annettewilliamsoutsystems/docs-product/src/ref/ui-patterns/mobile/gallery-mobile.md

 summary:
 ---

-# Tabs UI Pattern Reference
+# Gallery UI Pattern Reference

 ## Layout and Classes

 ![](images/Gallery_Layout.png)

 ## Advanced Use Case

 ### Using Animations Inside the Gallery

 1\.
 Use the **Animate** block as the first element inside the list.